akoidan/pychat/README.md

   "MANIFEST": "manifest path for firebase push notifications e.g.`/manifest.json`", "RECAPTCHA_PUBLIC_KEY": "check chat/settings_example.py RECAPTCHA_SITE_KEY",
   "AUTO_REGISTRATION": "if set to true, for non loggined user registration page will be skipped with loggining with random generated username.
-Don't use RECAPTCHA with this key", "PUBLIC_PATH": "Set this path if you have different domains/IPs for index.html and other static assets, e.g. I serve index.html directly from my server and all sttatic assets like main.js from CDN, so in my case it's 'https://static.pychat.org/' note ending slash"
+Don't use RECAPTCHA with this key", "PUBLIC_PATH": "Set this path if you have different domains/IPs for index.html and other static assets, e.g. I serve index.html directly from my server and all sttatic assets like main.js from CDN, so in my case it's 'https://static.pychat.org/' note ending slash", "ISSUES": "if true navigation bar will display link to reporting a issue page", "STATISTICS": "if true navigation bar will display a link to a page with statistics user by country", "GITHUB_LINK": "an external link to project source files, in my case https://github.com/Deathangel908/pychat .
+Set to false if you don't wanna see it in the navbar", "PAINTER": "if true chat will contain a link to painter page in the navbar.
+This you can draw any images and send to chat", "FLAGS": "if true, a user name will contain a country icon on the right.
+User names are shown on the right section of the screen"
 }
 ```